Syncano/syncano-socket-two-factor-auth/README.md

 ## Endpoints
 #### setup-two-factor
-This endpoint setup two-factor authentication for logged in user.
+This endpoint sets up two-factor authentication for logged in user.

 *_Parameters_*